Tominator2/lollybot/trunk/ lollybot/README.txt

      var HID = require('node-hid');

-5) Connect the robot's USB cable to the computer then change into the directory containing this README file, e.g.:
+6) Connect the robot's USB cable to the computer and start the server by typing:

-     cd lollybot/

-   Start the server by typing:

      sudo node lollybot-server

-   and enter the the required password.
+   then enter the the required password (for 'sudo').

    (for a list of available options type: 'sudo node lollybot-server --help')

-6) Open the 'index.html' file in a modern web browser (see 'requirements' above) or point your browser at:
+7) Open the 'index.html' file in a modern web browser (see 'requirements' above) or point your browser at:

      http://tomtilley.net/projects/suckerbot/html5/

-7) The Lollybot's speech bubble at the top of the screen should change from a red cross to a green tick when you are connected to the server.
+8) The Lollybot's speech bubble at the top of the screen should change from a red cross to a green tick when you are connected to the server.
 The robot is initially in driving mode but you can change modes by clicking the panels on the right side of the screen.
 If